ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 advantage of Keras' modular design, making it difficult to generalize and extend in important ways.
 As we will see, it relies on implementing custom layers and constructs that are restricted to a specific instance of variational autoencoders.
-This is a shame, because when combined, Keras' building blocks are powerful enough to encapsulate most variants of the variational autoencoder and more generally, a large family of *deep latent Gaussian models* combined with inference networks.
+This is a shame because when combined, Keras' building blocks are powerful enough to encapsulate most variants of the variational autoencoder and more generally, recognition-generative model combinations for which the generative model belongs to a large family of *deep latent Gaussian models* (DLGMs) [#rezende2014]_.

 The goal of this post is to propose a clean and elegant alternative implementation that takes better advantage of Keras' modular design.